-There is an interesting article about carbon by Bryan G. and Tyler J. Hopkins in the latest issue of Crops & Soils magazine.
+There is an interesting article about carbon by Bryan G. and Tyler J. Hopkins in Crops & Soils magazine.
 Here’s a quick summary, put together with a series of quotes from the article.

 “Plants are a factory of sorts whose product is carbon-containing sugar (C6H12O6) with oxygen (O2) gas as a byproduct.”